keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop-test.md

 ---

 ## Running the Script
 Here, you'll learn how to run the code that was just covered, and what to expect.
-It's assumed that you have already cloned the code from the [Keypom SDK repo](https://github.com/keypom/keypom-docs).
+It's assumed that you have already cloned the code from the [Keypom Docs Examples](https://github.com/keypom/keypom-docs-examples) repo.

 :::caution
 Prior to running these scripts, ensure you replace all instances of `minqi.testnet` with an account found in your `~/.near-credentials` folder
 :::

-To run the script, run the following command inside the `keypom-js/docs-advanced-tutorials/ticket-app-skeleton` directory:
+To run the script, run the following command inside the `keypom-docs-examples/advanced-tutorials/ticket-app-skeleton` directory:

 ```bash
 yarn test-ticket-drop
 ```

 :::note
-If you'd like to run the already completed code found in the `ticket-app` directory instead of the skeleton code, run the same `yarn test-ticket-drop` command but inside of the `ticket-app` directory instead.
+If you'd like to run the already completed code found in the `ticket-app` directory instead of the skeleton code, run the same `yarn test-ticket-drop` command but inside of the `keypom-docs-examples/advanced-tutorials/ticket-app` directory instead.
 :::

 This should return a successful test after outputting logs: